-One gardening technique is to plant continuously, which is called succession planting.
-The seeds or transplants of a vegetable are planted every two to three weeks.
-There is time to plant more warm-season vegetables.
-Remember that warm-season vegetables are killed by frost.
-For example, more plantings can be made of tomato and eggplant transplants until July 1; cucumbers, sweet corn, and pepper transplants until July 15; snap beans until August 1; and summer squash such as zucchini and yellow straight neck until August 15.
-You may want to try early maturing varieties to enjoy more produce before the average first killing frost which is around October 20 for our area.
+Continuous planting, called succession planting, is the seeding or transplanting of a crop every two to three weeks.
+There is still time to plant more warm-season vegetables to harvest some produce before they are killed by frost.
+More plantings can be made of cucumbers, tomatoes, and pepper transplants until July 15; snap beans until August 1; and summer squash such as zucchini and yellow straight neck until August 15.
+Try early maturing varieties to enjoy more produce before the first frost which will kill warm-season vegetables.